jacaseyclyde/jacaseyclyde.github.io/content/_index.md

         I use electromagnetic and gravitational wave observations to develop self-consistent, multi-messenger models of supermassive black hole populations.

         Please reach out to collaborate 😃

-        Website under construction as of June 6, 2024.
     design:
       columns: '1'
   - block: collection